Law, Government, Business & Science

 Translation here does not mean watering ideas down.
 It means preserving the uncertainty and the conditional logic while still making the argument useful.
 Sharot is good at showing that the mind's distortions are patterned rather than random.
 Once you see those patterns, you can think differently about public health messages, workplace feedback, political persuasion, and even intimate arguments.

 That is where the archive's old self-help framing missed the scale of her contribution.
-Her work is not just about getting yourself to go to the gym.
+Her work is about more than getting yourself to go to the gym.
 It is about understanding why belief change is so difficult in families, organizations, democracies, and markets.
+A reader interested in the organizational side can pair Sharot with Adam Grant, another psychologist who turned research into everyday public language.

 Why Sharot belongs here